 The DOH Pharmaceutical Division expresses its gratitude to the leadership and concern for poor and vulnerable Filipino patients shown by President Rodrigo Duterte with the passage of two landmark Executive Orders which set maximum retail price to 120 high cost medicines.

 The Association of Southeast Asian Nations (ASEAN) Member States, comprising Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam, convened in a two-day online workshop to ensure fair prices and effective financing of medicines and health technologies with the aim to fortify health systems and to achieve wider Universal Health Coverage on April 6-7, 2022.

-The Food and Drug Administration (FDA) endorses to the Bureau of Internal Revenue (BIR) the updated list of VAT-Exempt Medicines (as of March 2022) under RA 11354, otherwise known as the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act.
+The Department of Health (DOH) informed the Bureau of Internal Revenue (BIR) through Commissioner Caesar R. Dulay the revisions to the list of VAT-Exempt Medicines under Republic Act.
+11354 or Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act.

-Telephone Number: 02-8757734 Loc.
-253
+Telephone Number: 02-86517800 Loc.
+8104